- Apply Yourself

 Interviews are not required at most colleges, but many schools recommend them.
 If that’s the case with any of your top schools, schedule an on-campus or alumni interview in your area.
 For tips on how to ace a college interview see: Ten Tips for Successful College Interviews.

 3. Attend a Campus Event

 Attending a campus event not tied to admissions -- such as a play, a lecture, or a sporting event -- can show the college you’re eager to become part of the college community.
 Again, it doesn’t hurt to let the admissions office know you attended the event and how it confirmed for you that the school is a great fit.

 4. Follow the College on Social Media

 If you haven’t done so already, follow the admissions office on Facebook or Instagram.
 Be sure to ask serious questions that show your interest in the college and what it has to offer.
 Social media will also help you connect with other campus groups, and stay on top of campus news and information.

 Waiting for admissions decisions can be excruciating!
-For help, see How to Survive Until Decisions Arrive.
+For help, see Six Ways to Fight Application Stress.

 It’s normal to lose interest in high school once college applications are in.
 Don’t Catch Senioritis!

 Learn what reasons to avoid when making your college choice.
-See Worst Reasons to Choose or Lose a College.
+See 8 Factors to Never Consider When Choosing a College.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.